For showtimes, click here.

 “We did all the rehearsals, all the pre-production, all of the photographs, and all of the costuming and everything else with Frank.
 Frank was very excited about playing Billy Bigelow.
 What American male singer didn’t want to play Billy Bigelow in Carousel?
 He was thrilled to play the part.
 He kept saying to me, ‘It’s the dream of my life.
 I can’t wait to sing with you, Shirley.’”

 “Now I knew in advance that we were doing Carousel in two separate processes – regular CinemaScope and CinemaScope 55 – and we would have to do some of the scenes twice.
 Frank arrived on set… and he said, ‘Why the two cameras?’
 And [director Henry King] said, ‘We may have to shoot some of the scenes twice.’
 And that’s all he said, and Frank Sinatra said, ‘I signed to do one movie, not two.’
 He got back in the limousine, and we lost our leading man.”

 5. On Gordon MacRae’s casting.

-“I kept in touch in touch with Gordon.
+“I kept in touch with Gordon.
 We were close.
-Henry Ephrom, the producer, writer, came over to me in tears… He said, ‘Where’s Gordon MacRae?
+Henry Ephrom, the producer/writer, came over to me in tears… He said, ‘Where’s Gordon MacRae?
 Can you get him on the phone for me?’
 Well, I got him on the phone, and I said, ‘How would you like to play Billy Bigelow in Carousel?’
 And he said, ‘Give me three days.
 I have to lose ten pounds.’
 He was so thrilled to be playing it.”

 6. On Barbara Ruick.